cncf/cnf-testbed/docs/openstack_deploy.md

    * Run the `./create_masq.sh` script to create an external network with router setup to masquerade traffic out of the uplink on the master
    * Run the `./create_instance.sh` script to create a VM with a floating IP

-4. Verify SSH connectivity from the master node to the compute VM like such:
+4. Verify SSH connectivity from the controller node to the compute VM like such:

     `ssh ubuntu@{vm floating ip here}`